sadhanaavasarala/learning-library/LabGuide300.md

 ### **STEP 6**: Verify the Catalog Data

-- Return to the main screen for Application Container Cloud Serivce
+- Return to the main screen for Application Container Cloud Service

 ![](images/300/step25.png)